 Major matters -- but only to a degree

-It is no secret that some college graduates will earn more and enjoy greater job security than others, and according to a new report from Georgetown University, much of that good fortune can be traced back to major.
+It is no secret that some college graduates may earn more and enjoy greater job security than others, and according to a new report from Georgetown University, much of that good fortune can be traced back to major.
 Their analysis reveals that almost all of the highest paying college majors last year were in STEM, health, and business fields.
 Early childhood education, human services, and performing arts majors, on the other hand, tended to earn the least.
-In fact, Georgetown reports that the top-paying majors earn graduates $3.4 million more over their lifetime than the lowest-paying ones.
+In fact, the 2015 Georgetown reports that the top-paying majors earn graduates $3.4 million more over their lifetime than the lowest-paying ones.
 Perhaps that's why, according to Pew, science and engineering majors are less likely than those from other disciplines to regret their choices.
 They are also more likely to say their educations were relevant, and tend to stay in their chosen field.
 Social science majors were found more likely to regret their college choices, less likely to say their educations were applicable to their jobs, and apt to change industries more often.

 Despite this variation, Pew notes that the vast majority of college grads still say higher education is a worthwhile investment.
 Paul Taylor, Pew's executive vice president and co-author of the report, is inclined to agree.